2. Legal requirements

 MCI can sometimes affect a person's ability to drive.
 But this is much less common than in dementia.
 Guidance from DVLA/DVA is that a licence holder diagnosed with MCI does not automatically need to tell the licensing agency, unlike a person diagnosed with dementia.

 The exception, which is likely to be only a small minority of people, is if MCI is affecting their driving.
-The person's doctor or family members will probably be good judges of this and should notify the DVLA/DVA if they - or the licence holder themselves - are concerned.
+The person's doctor or family members will probably be good judges of this.
+The driver will need to notify the DVLA/DVA if there are any concerns.
 As with dementia, if notified, the DVLA/DVA will then take up medical reports and make a decision as to someone's fitness to drive.

 If the person does not tell DVLA/DVA